thateflondon/thateflondon/README.md

 ## I'm a Full-Stack Developer

 - 👀 I’m interested in web development
-- 🌱 I’m currently learning the following : Python, Flutter.
+- 🌱 I’m currently learning the following : Python, Flutter
 - 🤔 What next ?
 Symfony, TypeScript and more...
-- 💞️ I’m currently open to work on any exciting project
+- 💻 I’m currently open to work on any exciting project
 - 📫 You can reach me [here](https://www.jfpl.fr)

 <br />